Gang Confrontation: The case of Medellin (Colombia): Acknowledgements

 \section{Acknowledgements}

-JDB thanks COLCIENCIAS for their support through a doctoral scholarship (Program No. 727).
+JDB and GAA-G thank COLCIENCIAS for their support through a doctoral scholarship from Programs No. 727 and Pasaporte a la Ciencia, respectively.
+WG acknowledges funding from The Alan Turing Institute through an EPSRC grant EP/N510129/1 and DSTL project ACC6005162.
 LAP acknowledges support from the Dean of \textit{Facultad de Ciencias Exactas y Naturales} and by the \textit{Comit\'e para el Desarrollo de la Investigaci\'on} --CODI-- of Universidad de Antioquia, Colombia and under the \textit{Estrategia de Sostenibilidad}.